-Years ago, when I decided to be a writer, I figured I should go back and read the classics I’d managed to dodge in school.
-And along the way reread the ones I’d enjoyed.
-While Heraclitus said it’s impossible to step into the same river twice, as a river is always changing. with books, they stay the same and we change.
+Years ago, when I decided to become a writer, I decided I should read the classics I’d managed to dodge in school.
+While Heraclitus said it’s impossible to step into the same river twice, as a river is always changing, with books, they stay the same and we change.
 Reading books again helps me sort out how I’ve changed and why.

-I’ve discovered some classics do not age well (I found Defoe’s Robinson Crusoe impenetrable), but others stayed potent for me (Catcher in the Rye).
+I’ve discovered some classics do not age well (I found Defoe’s Robinson Crusoe impenetrable), but others stayed potent for me (Catcher in the Rye, The Great Gatsby).
 It’s easy to forget there are both bad and good reasons for a classic to remain a classic, sometimes it’s not much more than cumulative advantage.

 I did enjoy it, but not in a way I’d recommend to most people I know.
 I was reading it more as a writer than a reader, if that makes any sense.
 Writers do this.
 We want to understand how books work.

 (Actual review starts here) – The problem with the book (or its brilliance if you are patient enough) is that Melville is a tease.
 The first 80 pages presents itself as a charming, funny, intriguing tale of life in whaling.
 He writes very well, and has some brilliant prose and pacing.
 But he slowly unwinds the book into wider and wider circles of pedantry, indulgence, and esoteric ramblings that more than try your patience.
 Ahab, the most well-known character from the book, can’t be mentioned on more than 80 of the 544 pages of the edition I read.